-The Authentication Info message contains a single CA-Certificate Attribute field, which contains a Manufacturer CA or CableLabs Mfg CA certificate.
-The CM's Device certificate MUST have been issued by the certification authority identified by this certificate.
+The Authentication Info message contains a single CA-Certificate Attribute field, which contains a legacy Manufacturer CA or Device CA Certificate.
+The CM's Device Certificate MUST have been issued by the certification authority identified by this certificate.

-Authentication Information messages are usually informative: while the CM is required to transmit Auth Info messages as indicated by the Authentication state model (Section 7.1.4), the CMTS under some circumstances may ignore them.
+Authentication Information messages are usually informative: while the CM is required to transmit Auth Info messages as indicated by the Authentication state model (see Section 7.1.4), the CMTS under some circumstances may ignore them.

-Attribute:
+Code: 12 Attribute:

-Table 7-13 - Authentication Information Attributes --- ------------
+Table 7-13 - Authentication Information Attributes

-Attribute Contents See CA-Certificate Certificate of the Manufacturer CA or CableLabs Mfg CA 7.2.2.17
+Attribute Contents See CA-Certificate Certificate of the legacy Manufacturer CA or Device CA Section 7.2.2.17 and Section 7.2.2.31

-7.2.1.10 SA Map Request (MAP Request) 33
+7.2.1.10 SA Map Request (MAP Request) 8